mongodb/specifications/source/server_write_commands.rst

 (for command overhead), and a small write operation may have a much larger response.
 In order to ensure a batch can be correctly processed, two limits must be respected.

-Both of these limits can be found using isMaster():
+Both of these limits can be found using hello():

 * ``maxBsonObjectSize`` : currently 16 MiB, this is the maximum size of writes (excluding command overhead) that should be sent to the server.
 Documents to be inserted, query documents for updates and